JuniorDark/RustyHearts-Toolkit/README.md

 ## License

 This project is licensed under the BSD 2-Clause License.
-See the [`LICENSE`](LICENSE) file for details.
+See the [`LICENSE.txt`](LICENSE) file for details.

 ## Frequently Asked Questions